pacemade/inmyshoes/_profiles/Yannie Lo.md

 ---
 layout: profile
-profileImage: /assets/images/portraits/danielmoniz.jpg
+profileImage: /assets/images/portraits/yannie_lo-3.jpg
 firstName: Yannie
 lastName: Lo
-occupation: Illustrator/Animator
+occupation: Illustrator | Animator
 factCategory: Activity
 factFact: Hearing myself <br> talk about myself
 playlistLink:

-images: ../assets/images/profile_extras/yannielo/yannielo-
+images: ../assets/images/profile_extras/yannie_lo/yannie_lo-
 quote1: In terms of what I wanted to do, I figured it out by doing a bunch of shit I didn't want to do.
 quote2: For a long time you grow up thinking, “I want my parents to understand me, I want them to validate me, I need someone to tell me that I'm doing something right, that I’m on the right path.”
 quote3:  Love... to me is when you’re willing to strip away the photoshopped version of yourself over time... for people to see you in all of your ugliness.
-quote4: I'm just kinda like, ”You don't believe in your own thoughts enough?
-To express them?”
+quote4: I'm just kinda like, 'You don't believe in your own thoughts enough?
+To express them?'
 quote5: If I’m doing MORE than what I initially said I was going to do, and I’m still handling shit, that means that I’m functioning.

 ---